gu-larcia/sp-dashboard/README.md

 # Stock Performance Dashboard

 This project provides a simple command line interface for viewing Robinhood portfolio performance.
-Historical account information is pulled directly from a Robinhood account and compared against the S&P 500.
-Graphs are displayed with matplotlib and include a basic trend forecast.
+Historical data is fetched directly from Robinhood's API and compared against the S&P 500 using `yfinance`.
+Charts are rendered with matplotlib and include a basic forecast.

 ## Features

-* Fetches historical portfolio data using `robin_stocks`.
+* Connects to Robinhood using HTTPS requests (no `robin_stocks` dependency).
-* Compares portfolio performance to the S&P 500 using `yfinance`.
+* Asynchronously downloads portfolio history and benchmark data.
-* Displays charts for equity history, performance vs S&P 500 and a linear forecast.
+* Caches recent portfolio responses to reduce API calls.
 * Command line interface supports non-interactive usage and saving charts to files.

 ## Requirements